The Taiyo Aero Jet Fighter is a radio controlled model manufactured by Taiyo (Japan), and released into the Japanese market in 1987.

 Sold in the US, UK, and other countries as the 1988 Tyco Twin Turbo Hopper, and the 1990 Tyco Twin Turbo Aero Hopper, and in Australia and New Zealand as the 1988 Metro Aero Phantom.

-One of our Top 5 Tyco/Taiyo/Metro RC cars, just an incredible leap of technology for Taiyo just one year following the Jet Hopper / Turbo Hopper, it showed what they were truly capable of if they had a decent budget.
+One of my all time best Tyco / Taiyo RC cars, just an incredible leap of technology for Taiyo just one year following the Jet Hopper / Turbo Hopper.
+It demonstrated what they were truly capable of if they had a decent budget, and were given the opportunity to design a ‘real’ RC car that could realistically compete with hobby grade models.